maxecoulter/HR-RT-PCR/README.md

 You need to run salmon for transcript quantification on your samples with your chosen reference transcriptome.
 You also need to have BLAST version 2.5.0+ installed.

+The bash script provided runs BLASTn to identify possible matches for the list of primers provided.
+Once BLAST is complete the python script will run and analyse the results from BLAST, Salmon and RT-PCR results.
+All input files with paths should be adjusted as required within the bash script.

 ### Input files:

+1. **Transcriptome.fasta** this is the transcriptome you used for running Salmon.
+This is specified in line of the bash script
+1.